-I've been playing with metal and gems in my home studio for almost 20 years.
-I started on one tiny Ikea desk and eventually developed a full-on addiction that led to a total garage take-over.
-(Condolences to the hubs.)
+I began tinkering with metal and gems almost 20 years ago.
+I started on one tiny Ikea desk and eventually developed a full-on addiction that led to a total garage studio take-over.
+(Condolences to the hubs)

-Over the years I've peddled my wares in all the usual places: my website, Etsy, local trunk shows and misc boutiques.
-In 2014, the Dallas Observer gave a nod to my "wearable art" and honored me as one of their 10 Best Dallas-based Etsy shops.
-I still don't know which of my friends them paid off.
+Over the years I've peddled my wares in all the usual places: website, Etsy, local trunk shows & misc boutiques.
+I've been featured in a few galleries, and donated countless pieces to local & global charities/not-for-profits.
+In 2014, the Dallas Observer gave a nod to my "wearable art" and honored me as one of their 10 Best Dallas-based Etsy shops -- I still don't know which of my friends them paid off.

-Follow me on Instagram for a peak at new jewels, promotion & sale info, or just make fun of my terrible social media skills: @PsArtisanJewelry
+Thanks for looking, and please follow me on Instagram for a peak at upcoming jewels, promotions & sales, or just to make fun of my terrible social media skills.

 P. S. Artisan Jewelry